Network-Direction/3dprint/guides/hardware.md

 </br></br>
-### Extruder Fans

-The hot end fan and part cooling fan are both in the extruder.
-These are the ones that get noisy when a print starts.

-Both are 24v, and connect with 1.25mm JST headers.
-These are 2-pin headers, so no PWM is used to control fan speed.

-The hot end fan is a 4010 axial fan (40x40x10), while the part cooling fan is a 4010 blower/radial fan.

-</br></br>
 > [!WARNING]
 > The Ender uses 24v for fans.
 Make sure any replacement is 24v as well.
 >
 > Alternatively, use a 12v fan (quieter) with a _buck converter_ to convert the 24v to 12v.

 </br></br>
-These can be upgraded to larger and quieter fans.
-The stock fans are 40x40x10mm, while some 24v replacements are 40x40x20mm.

-This typically means printing a new hotend shroud to house the new fans.
+### Hot End Cooling Fan

+This fan is in the extruder, and turns on when printing starts.

+It is a 24v 4010 axial fan (40x40x10mm), with 2-pin 1.35mm JST header.
+2-pin means there's no PWM, so no control over fan speed.
+It is on or off.

 </br></br>
-> [!WARNING]
-> Due to the heat produced, this should be printed in PETG, not PLA.

-</br></br>
 Good options seem to include:
 * Noctua NF-A4x10 FLX (12v, requires buck converter)
 * Sunon 4020

+</br></br>
+### Part Cooling Fan

+This is also housed in the extruder.
+This is PWM controlled, so the printer can control the fan speed.

+This is a 24v blower/radial fan, with 1.25mm JST headers.
+This is still a 2-pin connector.
+The motherboard uses PWM to control the speed.

+Because of the PWM control, any replacement should also be 24v, not 12v with a buck converter.

+Typically a new fan shroud would be needed.

+</br></br>
+> [!WARNING]
+> Due to the heat produced, this should be printed in PETG, not PLA.